l2beat/l2beat/packages/backend/discovery/blobstream/ethereum/diffHistory.md

 - Verifier program verification key is now stored in the Blobstream contract and it is used in the verifier for proof verification.
 It can be updated by the Guardian.
 - CommitHeaderRange has now a permissioned mode, due to onlyApprovedRelayer modifier.
 Guardian can approve authorised relayers and toggle the permissioned mode through checkRelayer updates (true for permissioned, false for permissionless).

 - SP1VerifierGateway:  contract that verifies proofs by routing to the correct verifier based on the verifier selector contained in the first 4 bytes of the proof.
 It additionally checks that to see that the verifier route is not frozen.
-The owner of the contract add and freeze routes.
+The owner of the contract can add and freeze routes.

 ## Watched changes